zhong-j-yu/rekex/doc/Intro.md

 [funcj.parser](https://github.com/typemeta/funcj/tree/master/parser).

 It's possible to write a parser function with arbitrary logic;
-this power also means the functions are opaque, making it generally impossible to extract a grammar to be analyzed.
+this power also means that the functions are opaque, making it generally impossible to extract a grammar to be analyzed.
 Parser combinators run in a fixed execution model which can't be replaced by an alternative parsing algorithm.